 From about 2019 onward several of the main browsers (Firefox/Chromium/Chrome/Edge/…) have been making steps to reduce the information in the User-Agent.
-The main reason is that the User-Agents so far have so much detailled information that it became so unique that some could be used as a device id for tracking purposes.
+The main reason is that the User-Agents so far have so much detailed information that it became so unique that some could be used as a device id for tracking purposes.

 In addition, steps are taken to provide information to website builders that is intended to be sufficient for running a website and less prone to tracking people.

-have been documented and implemented in the Chromium based browsers to provide the User-Agent Client Hints
+As part of this an extension to the Client Hints have been documented and implemented in the Chromium based browsers to provide the User-Agent Client Hints via the HTTP request headers.

 See: